-These courses are divided into six two-week modules, each taught separately by three Rice faculty members and three external curators and/or members of the Texas Medical Center.
+These courses are divided into multiple modules, each taught by either Rice faculty members, external curators, and/or members of the Texas Medical Center.
 Inviting specialists, such as curators or clinicians, to co-teach these courses creates tangible situations of reciprocity between the campus and the city, making it possible for leaders in the arts, culture, and medicine to connect their respective practices with current scholarship and have a hand in shaping future generations of practitioners and/or scholars.

 Instructor(s): Kirsten Ostherr, Professor of English